BSteffaniak/dst-demo/README.md

 #### 🖥️ Host Server (`host`)

-Simulates the real TCP bank server within the turmoil simulation.
+Simulates the real TCP bank server within the simulation.
 It processes client requests to create, void, get, and list transactions, using simulated time and deterministic execution to model realistic server behavior under network conditions and failures.

 #### 🧑‍🤝‍🧑 Clients (`client`)